mojaloop/merchant-registry-svc/README.md

 * [Merchant Registry Oracle](./packages/registry-oracle)
   * Will Serve as Oracle for Mojaloop ALS.

+See the README.md file on each services for more Environment Variable Configuration options.

 ## Deploying on Docker
 * Requirements
     - `docker` and `docker-compose`